Mase3206/MART341-WebDesign/assignment-08/README.md

 - `<div>`
 	- in the header (2x)
 	- to mark the main content in the body
+- `span`
+	- in the first paragraph element to italicize (I couldn't think of another use)
 - `<iframe>`
 	- in the YouTube video
 - `&__;` escape strings